siberianfox/g2wiki/TinyG-v9-Hardware.md

 * Interlock OUT

 ### Stepper Breakout Connectors
 Stepper signals are taken out on four 1x5 single inline 0.100" headers.
-These are at 3.3v.
-Please note that the pinout of these connectors is different than similar connectors on the v7 and v8 boards
+The header footprint accommodates box and latching headers.
+All signals are 3.3v.
+Please note that the pinout of the stepper breakout connectors is different than similar connectors on the v7 and v8 boards.

 * 3.3v
 * Step